Saturday, 31 January 2026

 Cadiz

 We arrived in Cadiz after a breezy cruise through the straits of Gibraltar and have been on a panoramic coach trip.
-We drove around town in pouring rain then to Jerez de la Frontera, the home of sherry making and the historic border between Moors and Christians.
-We passed all the well known bodegas en route and had an interesting guided tour of Fundador, the home of Harvey's Bristol Cream.
+We drove around the old costal town, which sits on a peninsular, in pouring rain then inland to Jerez de la Frontera.
+This is the home of sherry making and the historic border between Moors and Christians.
+We passed all the well known bodegas en route and had an interesting guided tour of Fundador, the home of Harvey's Bristol Cream and enjoyed some samples.
+I bought a small book with recipes for sherry based cocktails and 3 miniature bottles of Tio Pepe a favoutiie of mine.

 Saturday, 24 January 2026